 Personal success is not through might and power (Zechariah 4:6).
-It is through weakness, as displayed by the humble heart who is willing to submit to God moment by moment, especially when life does not make sense (2 Corinthians 4:7, 12:10).
+It is through weakness, as displayed by the humble heart who is willing to submit to God moment by moment, especially when life does not make sense (2 Corinthians 4:7 and 12:10).

 The nature and expectation of self-reliance are to reject God.
 It is a choice as to whether you want to serve yourself or serve the Lord.
 You cannot trust God and yourself at the same time.
 Though Jesus was talking to the Pharisees about money, He laid out a universal truth about the impossibility of simultaneously serving God and man when he said,

-Because the temptation to be self-reliant is every person’s temptation and struggle, I developed this Mind Map to help you gain a better perspective of the challenges and the solution regarding your struggle with God.
+Because the temptation to be self-reliant is every person’s temptation and struggle, I developed a mind map on the next page to help you gain a better perspective of the challenges and the solution regarding your struggle with God.

 Breaking Down the Self-Reliant Person

-Immediately the father of the child cried out and said, “I believe; help my unbelief!” – Mark 9:24
+Immediately the father of the child cried out and said, “I believe; help my unbelief!”
+(Mark 9:24b)

 Because it is not possible to perfectly trust God, you need to believe and re-believe over and over again.
 You must guard your heart daily while contextualized in a community that encourages and challenges your faith (Hebrews 10:24).
 If you do not place yourself in this kind of community, fear will begin to rule your heart.
 (The mind map depicts how this can happen.)

-Most “pretending-to-be-strong-people” have a hard time admitting their fears (2 Corinthians 1:8-9, 4:7, 12:7-10).
+Most “pretending-to-be-strong people” have a hard time admitting their fears (2 Corinthians 1:8–9, 4:7, and 12:7–10).
 Their self-reliant worldview disdains and dismisses fear.
-They cannot make this accommodation for what they consider an aberration of the psyche.
+They cannot make this accommodation for what they consider to be an aberration of the psyche.
 Admitting fear goes against their carefully crafted self-reliant image.